 There are loads of popular rides and attractions, including a hedge maze, log flume, swinging ship, and runaway train.
 Kids love the massive indoor Aztec Adventure Play Centre, while my favourite was always the Battle Boats – bumper boats armed with water squirters!
 Most of the park’s attractions are aimed at children under 12, so older kids may not enjoy it as much.
 But this is perfect for a family day out if you’re on holiday in Christchurch with small kids.

-Latest Update – April 2021: Adventure Wonderland will be reopening on 12th April.
+Latest Update – June 2021: Adventure Wonderland is now open.

 8. Step into Christchurch Priory